- Welcome to the Knowledge Base

 Workbooks' Auditing functionality provides you with information about any changes which have been made to your database.
 You can find information about which records have been created, deleted or updated, by whom and when, and details of the change that was made.
 Audit also records any changes made to Configuration and User Preferences, and it keeps track of when data has been exported or printed from Workbooks.

-As Audit records every change made to a record, it's a powerful tool for identifying exactly what happens to your data, so if a record is erroneously changed or deleted, you can use Audit to piece the record back together again.
+As Audit tracks every change made to a record, it's a powerful tool for identifying exactly what happens to your data, so if a record is accidentally changed or deleted, you can use Audit to piece the record back together again.

 Changes to data can be viewed on a record-by-record basis, from the Audit landing page, or via Reporting.
 With reporting, Audit enables you calculate how long a record has been in a particular state.
 For example, you might want to know the average length of time Cases on your database are 'Open' before being moved to a 'Closed' status, or how much time elapses between a Lead being created and qualified in/out.
 Find more information on how to create such reports here.